M - Tu: 8:00am – 7:00pm

 How can I make an appointment to see a counselor?

 Appointments are available year round.
-Students can call 619-388-2672 or come to I4-303 to schedule a counselor appointment beginning at 8am.
+Students can call 619-388-2672, come to I4-303, or go online to schedule a counselor appointment beginning at 8am.
 Appointments are made one week in advance on a first come, first serve basis.

 Students are required to meet the following criteria prior to scheduling a counseling appointment:

-- Completed the math and English assessments OR an English and math class
+- Completed the Placement Assistant OR an English and math class.

-- Official transcripts must be evaluated for course equivalency (Students must request an evaluation that can take up to 30 business days to process.)
+- Official transcripts must be evaluated for course equivalency (Students must request for an evaluation that can take 30-45 business days to process).

 Students may FAX copies of unofficial transcripts from prior institutions strictly for the purpose of clearing prerequisites prior to registration to the San Diego Community College District, Student Services Office at 619-388-6946.
 On the fax cover sheet students must be sure to include the course they are trying to clear the prerequisite for, their name, CSID#, date of birth and a day time phone number.